-Although we will be incorporating strict quality control throughout the record making process to ensure high-quality products, mistakes can be made in any manufacturing industry.
+Although we incorporate strict quality control throughout the record making process to ensure high-quality products, mistakes can be made in any manufacturing industry.

 We want you to have the best sounding record possible.
-If you feel we have not meet your requirements, please let us know within 10 working days so we can take another look at the problem and find a suitable solution.
+If you feel we have not meet your requirements, please let us know within 14 working days so we can take another look at the problems and find a suitable solution.

-No cancellations will be accepted post or during pressing.
+No cancellations will be accepted post-pressing (or during pressing).